BBC Football Coverage Contains 66% More Gambling Ads than Sky

 Comparatively, 480 minutes of live football broadcasts on Sky (3 matches) contained just 132.40 minutes of “risky product marketing.”

-Though the BBC is a public service broadcaster, funded by a national licence fee rather than paid commercials, the study found that Match of the Day broadcasts featured more “instances” of advertising.
+Though the BBC is a public service broadcaster, funded by a national licence fee rather than paid gambling ads, the study found that Match of the Day broadcasts featured more “instances” of advertising.

 The Goldsmiths study defined “instances” of advertising as: